armalitedev/upfgs/README.md

 · Unencrypted keys.\
 · Spaghetti code.

-**It is highly advised to not fork or use for of this app as they may steal your credentials.**
+**It is highly advised to not use any fork of this app as they may steal your credentials.**\
 Major contributors will be added to a (yet to be made) credits page.\
 Estimated finish date: 2022